GAIA certified for single handed rod : Raising money for the Wild Trout Trust & working with the “Cancer and Pisces” Trust.

 I was given my first fishing rod when I was four.
 I bought my first fly rod when I was eleven.
 When I was thirteen I started to tie my own flies and have done so ever since.

-I chose to join GAIA (The Game Angling Instructors Association) and through their thorough portfolio and mentor system, learnt the skills I lacked.
+I chose to join GAIA (The Game Angling Instructors Association) and through their thorough portfolio and mentorship, from record casting champion John Reynolds, I learnt the skills I lacked.

 I hold their Single Handed Professional Instructors Certificate (GAIC) and insurance.